Request Quote » Request Quote »

 3D Coordinated Model Mitigates Reworks by Eliminating Clashes

-The Hitech engineering team created Revit MEP models and coordinated them in Navisworks for effective and clash-free installation of new utilities with the existing system.
-This coordinated model speeded up the MEP fabrication phase and reduced delivery schedule.
+The Hitech CADD Services’ engineering team created Revit MEP models and coordinated them in Navisworks for clash-free installation.
+This coordinated model expedited the MEP fabrication phase and shortened the project delivery schedule.

 Tags: